SaberPendragonn/MikroTik-Networking-Labs/README.md

 **What I did:** Simulated a total hardware crash on Core 1.

-**What happened:** VRRP state transition to Backup Core completed in <800ms.
+**What happened:** VRRP state transition to Backup Core completed in under 800ms.
 Only one packet dropped during the transition.

 ![VRRP Failover](https://YOUR-IMAGE-HOST.com/vrrp-failover.gif)